 One thing that’s for certain is that the average Western diet includes too many carbohydrates.
 We love our bread, pastries, pasta and cereals.
 Cutting out gluten from your diet might help avoid other health problems.
 Still, this might be more due to total carb reduction than a relief from gluten.

-For example, metabolic syndrome is a constellation of disorders that increase your risk for diabetes.
+For example, metabolic syndrome is a constellation of disorders that increase your risk of diabetes.
 The conditions include:

 - High blood pressure